-For those who wish to observe a collection of archaeological, historical and beautiful architecture along with continental and ethnical diversities, and also enjoy delicious foods of all over the country and local music and dances, the Perfect of Persia is undoubtedly perfect.
+For those who wish to observe a collection of archaeological, historical and beautiful architecture along with continental and ethnical diversities, and also enjoy delicious food from all over the country and local music and dances, the Perfect Persia tour touris undoubtedly perfect.

-This trip makes you a significant Iranologist who will find a collection of valuable and different experiences along with adopting a new approach to the globe and the East.
+This trip will make you a significant Iranologist who will find a collection of valuable and different experiences along with adopting a new approach to the globe and the East.

 Day 1: Arrival in Tehran

-Upon your pre-dawn arrival in Tehran airport, you will be cordially received by our representative carrying our logo show card (transfer information) who will direct and transfer you to your hotel.
+on your pre-dawn arrival at Tehran airport, you will be met by our representative carrying our logo show card (transfer information) who will direct and transfer you to your hotel.
 You will have time to rest and relax before our morning tour of Tehran commences.
 Tehran, a modern megalopolis, prides itself in having unique museums with immense and unrivaled collections and artifacts dating from the earliest onset of history to the present era.

-Afterwards, we will visit a world of jewels in a priceless Crown Jewels Museum one of which is one of the two greatest diamonds, Darya-e-Noor (sea of light).
+Afterwards, we will visit a world of jewels in the priceless Crown Jewels Museum one of which includes one of the two greatest diamonds, Darya-e-Noor (sea of light).

 At the end of the day, we will get a chance to see a variety of Persian hand-woven carpets and rugs in the Carpet Museum which houses more than 100 spectacular pieces from all over Iran.
-On top of that, we will also be given an insight into the history of these carpets.
+We will also be given an insight into the history of these carpets.
 Stay overnight in Tehran.

 Attention: The priority in sightseeing may be changed due to the time of your arrival, preference of your guide and also official and unofficial holidays of some museums.

-Day 2: Visiting Tehran & driving 130 km to Ghazvin
+Day 2: Visiting Tehran & driving to Ghazvin

-The city today known as Qazvin is thought to be founded by Shapur II, King of Persia in 250 CE.
-Archeological findings in the Qazvin plain reveal urban agricultural settlements for at least nine millennia.
-Qazvin contains several archeological excavations being done.
+Ghazvin to have been founded by Shapur II, King of Persia in 250 CE.
+Archeological findings in the Ghazvin plain reveal urban agricultural settlements for at least nine millennia.
+Ghazvin contains several archeological excavations which are in progress.
 And in the middle of the city lie the ruins of Meimoon Ghal'eh, one of several Sassanid edifices in the area.
-You can visit this place.

 Stay overnight in Qazvin.